Managing Metabolic Syndrome

 A Ketogenic Diet is Effective Against Metabolic Syndrome

-A ketogenic diet, characterised by a very low-carbohydrate and high-fat diet intake, has been shown to be effective in improving various metabolic parameters associated with metabolic syndrome.
+A ketogenic diet, characterised by a very low-carbohydrate and high-fat diet intake, has been shown to be effective in improving various metabolic parameters associated with metabolic syndrome, or syndrome x.
 The carbohydrate restriction and resulting ketosis in a ketogenic diet can significantly improve glycaemic control, weight loss, lipid profile, and other metabolic markers.

 Blood Sugar Control